John-Rood/VectorVault/README.md

 # these three lines execute fast and can be called mid-conversation before a reply
 ```
 Small save loads are usually finished in less than a second.
 Large loads depend on total data size.
 >> A test was done adding the full text of 37 books at once.
 The `get_vectors()` function took 8 minutes and 56 seconds.
-(For comparison, processing one at a time via OpenAI's embedding function would take roughly two days)
+(For comparison, processing via OpenAI's standard embedding function, that you find in their documentation, would take two to three days)

 <br>
 <br>